 A Danish study agrees with most previous studies that regular joggers as a group live longer than sedentary non-joggers (Journal of the American College of Cardiology, February 2, 2015).
-However, most of the news media reported that this study showed that slow, low-intensity joggers are less likely to die than intense exercisers (“Slow Runners Come Out Ahead,” proclaimed the New York Times headline).
+However, most of the news media reported that this study showed that slow, low-intensity joggers are less likely to die than intense exercisers (“Slow Runners Come Out Ahead,” proclaimed a New York Times headline).
 The joggers who ran faster than 7 mph for more than four hours a week had the same death rate as the non-joggers.
 Joggers who moved at the very slow pace of 5 mph (12-minute miles) had a 49 percent lower risk of dying, while the faster joggers (7 mph pace) had a six percent lower risk of dying.
 A 7 mph pace (8 minutes, 36 seconds per mile) is fast for older people but slow for young ones.
 As a person ages, he loses strength and has to work much harder to run fast, so what is slow for a 20-year old can be fast for a 70-year old.

 This study does not show that intense running is harmful.
 It implies that long, intense running does not prolong life compared to those who do not exercise, but there are no studies comparing the death rate in top marathon runners who run faster than 12 miles per hour (sub-5 mph pace) to those who jog slow and short.
 News reporters should have been suspicious of this study when it also reported that the optimal frequency of jogging was no more than three times a week.
 The majority of studies show that three times week is far less effective in promoting health and longevity than daily exercise.